 - Final Thoughts on the South Beach Diet

-- Click this link to shop The South Beach Diet book range on Amazon
+- Click this link to buy the South Beach Diet book on Amazon

 How Does the South Beach Diet Work?

 The South Beach Diet is a 3-phase diet program created by Arthur Agatston, MD, a Miami Cardiologist.
 While originally devised to prevent heart disease, it soon became apparent that people who followed the diet lost weight and lots of it.